-This post is mostly discussion sedation and calming supplements, but it got me thinking.
+This post is mostly discussing sedation and calming supplements, but it got me thinking.
 What if the horse was still our primary mode of transportation today, in the world we’ve created for horses?
 Enjoy this tongue-in-cheek list.

 1. “Colonel, I can’t let my horse graze on that grass, he might founder.
 He hasn’t been introduced to this pasture yet.”